eaescob/eaescob.github.io/_posts/2016-03-22-Bypassing-recaptchaV2.md

 You can set up an Apache web server running on http://localhost that loads a form that loads the recaptchaV2 widget and submits the response to a PHP script.
 The PHP script can receive the g-recaptcha-response parameter and send that via curl to the target URL with the rest of parameters that are needed to complete the action.

->>>Google by default allows you to load recaptchaV2 widgets from localhost as a 'feature' for testing.
+bq.
+Google by default allows you to load recaptchaV2 widgets from localhost as a 'feature' for testing.
 There is no way to disable this.

-=== Example ===
+h3.
+Example
 Let's say that you want to bypass the recaptchaV2 for http://www.targetsite.com/create_account.action endpoint.
 This action takes a few parameters such as:
 * username
 * password